Jonathan2251/lbd/source/verilog.rst

 interface/port is hardware output device dependent, such as RS232, speaker, LED, ....
 You should implement the I/O interface/port when you want to program FPGA and wire I/O device to the I/O port.
+Through running the compiled code on Verilog simulator, beside of verifying the correction of our program, the exact cycles is being understood too.
+Though the Verilog simulator is slow for running the whole system program and not include the cycles counting in cache and I/O, it is a simple and easy way to verify your idea about CPU design at begging stage with small program pattern.
+The overall system simulator is complex to create.
+Even wiki web site here [#wiki-sim]_ include tools for creating the simulator, it need a lot of effort.

 To generate cpu032II as well as little endian code, you can run with the following command.
 File build-run_backend.sh write the endian information to